Leif Ove Andsnes, piano

 Leif Ove Andsnes

-The New York Times calls Leif Ove Andsnes “a pianist of magisterial elegance, power, and insight,” and the Wall Street Journal names him “one of the most gifted musicians of his generation.”
+Leif Ove Andsnes is “a pianist of magisterial elegance, power, and insight” (The New York Times).
 With his commanding technique and searching interpretations, the celebrated Norwegian pianist has won acclaim worldwide, playing concertos and recitals in the world’s leading concert halls and with its foremost orchestras, while building an esteemed and extensive discography.
-An avid chamber musician, he is the founding director of the Rosendal Chamber Music Festival, was co-artistic director of the Risør Festival of Chamber Music for nearly two decades, and served as music director of California’s Ojai Music Festival in 2012.
-He was inducted into the Gramophone Hall of Fame in July 2013, and has received honorary doctorates from New York’s Juilliard School and Norway’s Universities of Bergen and Oslo.
+An avid chamber musician, he is the founding director of the Rosendal Chamber Music Festival and was co-artistic director of the Risor Festival of Chamber Music for nearly two decades.
+He was inducted into the Gramophone Hall of Fame in 2013.

-Leif Ove Andsnes was born in Karmøy, Norway in 1970, and studied at the Bergen Music Conservatory under the renowned Czech professor Jirí Hlinka.
-He has also received invaluable advice from the Belgian piano teacher Jacques de Tiège, who, like Hlinka, greatly influenced his style and philosophy of playing.
-Today Andsnes lives with his partner and their three children in Bergen.
-He is an Artistic Adviser at the city’s Prof. Jirí Hlinka Piano Academy, where he gives a masterclass to participating students each year.
+Andsnes studied at the Bergen Music Conservatory under Jiri Hlinka, also receiving invaluable advice from Jacques de Tiege.
+Today he lives with his wife and their three children in Bergen, where he is an Artistic Adviser at the city’s Prof. Jiri Hlinka Piano Academy.

 “A probing musical analyst as well as an interpreter of enormous technical panache and poetic nuance." — San Francisco Chronicle